Members of the European Parliament have approved extraordinary measures to censor speakers accused of hate speech.

 Access to the doll is completely unsecured.
 There is no password to protect the connection.

-territory, and must also endeavour to obtain the removal of such content hosted outside of their territory.
-If removing the content is not feasible, Member States may block access to the content for internet users within their territory (but only
+their territory, and must also endeavour to obtain the removal of such content hosted outside of their territory.
+If removing the content is not feasible, Member States may block access to the content for internet users within their

 Importantly, the Directive also states that removal or blocking of terrorist content should be without prejudice to service providers' protections under the EU e-Commerce Directive.
 This means that no general obligation can be imposed on service

-for hosting terrorist content as long as they do not have actual knowledge of illegal activity or information and are not aware of the facts or circumstances from which the activity or information is apparent.
-This will be of great relief to
+liable for hosting terrorist content as long as they do not have actual knowledge of illegal activity or information and are not aware of the facts or circumstances from which the activity or information is apparent.
+This will be of great

 The Directive must now be transposed into national law by Member States within 18 months.
 However, it will not apply to the UK, Ireland and Denmark who have opted out of such measures.